 California’s Sweet and Saucy Shop have created the equally beautiful sparkling silver winter wedding cake (above right).
 Delicate trails of silver piping cleverly create a winter ice effect for a glamorous winter wedding.
 The silver lines can be piped using a small piping bag of silver piping sparkles/piping scintilloes or alternatively, the lines can be piped in regular white royal icing and painted over with lustre dust once dry with a thin paintbrush (and a steady hand!)

 Below left, US cake designer Maggie Austin has created a silver multi-textured wedding cake, perfect for the winter season.
 With Maggie’s signature frills on the bottom tiers, the upper tiers are artfully draped with silver pearl detailing inspired by a Jenny Packham wedding gown.
-(Maggie currently has a tutorial on creating fondant frills available on Craftsy for those interested in learning more about her particular technique: Online Cake Decorating Class).

 Below right, a beautiful falling snow effect is created with sugar pearls in silver, cream and white wired on to clear flexible wire (the type sold in fishing tackle stores would be ideal!) and arranged delicately over the cake for a beautiful winter wedding cake design.
 (Image Credit: We Are Weddings).